-(1) If mortgage duty is imposed on the dutiable proportion of a mortgage, (whether for a mortgage over property not wholly in Queensland, a mortgage package or on original or subsequent advances), the mortgagor or mortgagee must make a statement in the approved form about the location and value of the secured property.

-- (2) The making of a statement under subsection (1) by the mortgagor or mortgagee relieves the other person from complying with the subsection. - (3) The statement may be taken to be the mortgage, or mortgages comprising the mortgage package.
+- (1) If mortgage duty is imposed on the dutiable proportion of a mortgage, (whether for a mortgage over property not wholly in Queensland, a mortgage package or on original or subsequent advances), the mortgagor or mortgagee must make a statement in the approved form about the location and value of the secured property. - Maximum penalty-40 penalty units. - (2) The making of a statement under subsection (1) by the mortgagor or mortgagee relieves the other person from complying with the subsection. - (3) The statement may be taken to be the mortgage, or mortgages comprising the mortgage package.